 This article was first published in the Mint, and the same has been republished here.

-As the world faces the devastating consequences of unprecedented climate change, renewable energy can make a tremendous difference towards a more sustainable future.
-Early in August 2021, the Intergovernmental Panel on Climate Change (IPCC) released its latest report that sounded a dire warning on the impact of global warming on the Earth’s ecology and, as a result, to all living beings on the planet.
+As the world faces the devastating consequences of unprecedented climate change, renewable energy can make a tremendous difference toward a more sustainable future.
+Early in August 2021, the Intergovernmental Panel on Climate Change (IPCC) released its latest report that sounded a dire warning on the impact of global warming on the Earth’s ecology and, as a result, on all living beings on the planet.

 “Many of the changes observed in the climate are unprecedented in thousands, if not hundreds of thousands of years, and some of the changes already set in motion – such as continued sea-level rise – are irreversible over hundreds to thousands of years," the report said.
 It said that unless there are immediate, rapid, and large-scale reductions in greenhouse gas (GHG) emissions, limiting warming to close to 1.5°C or even 2°C, the benchmarks set by the Paris Accord on Climate Change will be beyond reach.

 The consequences of this global warming, the report warned, are likely to be devastating – increasing heat waves, longer warm seasons and shorter cold seasons disrupted rainfall patterns leading to more intense droughts and flooding and rising ocean levels, to name just a few.
 The findings of the IPCC report should not come as a surprise to anyone who has been following the debate and scientific research on climate change.
 For several years, in its annual Emissions Gap Report, the United Nations Environmental Programme (UNEP) has been sounding warnings.
 Its 2020 report said, “Global GHG emissions continued to grow for the third consecutive year in 2019, reaching a record high of 52.4 GtCO2e (Giga tons of CO2 equivalent) without land-use change (LUC) emissions and 59.1 GtCO2e when including LUC."